benjamincrom/scrabble/README.md

 Place a word from the rack of the next player onto the board.
 If the move is legal you will be prompted as to whether or not the move was successfully challenged.
-If the move goe through through then the method will return `True`.
+If the move goes through through then the method will return `True`.
 If the move is illegal you will not receive a challenge prompt and the method will return `False`.
 ```